Iran urges U.S. to unblock aircraft deals, seeks investors

 Iran estimates it will need at least 400 aircraft to renew and expand its fleet, including some 250 in the next 10 years.

-Iran is dangling the prospect of significant business for Western companies including nationwide airport expansion as it emerges from decades of sanctions, although such deals face domestic criticism from conservatives opposed to Iran's greater openness under pragmatist President Hassan Rouhani.

-Akhoundi urged investors attending the conference to invest in Iran's airports, which are operating beyond capacity.

-"They are all ready to attract investors, who are welcome to invest in any part," he told the conference at Tehran's Imam Khomeini airport, which plans a $2.8 billion expansion.
+"They are all ready to attract investors, who are welcome to invest in any part," he told the conference held at Tehran's Imam Khomeini airport, which plans a $2.8 billion expansion.
+(Reporting by Tim Hepher; Editing by Raissa Kasolowsky)